The Québec maritime Blog

 In the mountains

 The Appalachian Mountains form the backbone of the south shore of the St. Lawrence.
-The International Appalachian Trail (IAT) criss-crosses this rugged terrain through deep valleys and dense forests, reaching peaks over 1000 metres (3300 feet) high and offering stunning 360-degree views of the surrounding scenery.
-Roughly 650 km (400 mi.) long, this trail is a perfect natural playground for backpacking enthusiasts.
-The trail crosses Parc national de la Gaspésie, where hiking is the featured activity, then runs along the shoreline from village to village all the way to Forillon National Park.
-At this point you have reached Land’s End, with Cap Gaspé as the grand finale!
+The International Appalachian Trail (IAT) crosses this rugged terrain through deep valleys and dense forests, reaching peaks over 1000 metres (3300 feet) high, which offer stunning 360-degree views of the surrounding scenery.
+Roughly 650 km (400 mi.) long, this trail is a perfect natural playground for trekking enthusiasts.
+The trail crosses Parc national de la Gaspésie, a popular hiking destination, then runs along the shoreline from village to village all the way to Forillon National Park.
+At this point you’ve reached Land’s End, with Cap Gaspé as the grand finale!
 You can plan your own itinerary or choose from the IAT’s guided packages.
-Nature Aventure also offers guided packages (including meals), an appealing option if you’re relatively new to backpacking.
+Nature Aventure also offers guided packages (including meals), an appealing option if you’re relatively new to trekking.

-In the La Haute-Gaspésie sector, the Mont-Saint-Pierre mountain station by the sea offers two trails you can climb to admire breathtaking views of a glacial valley and the St. Lawrence: the Delta trail (3 km / 2 mi.) and the Lynx trail (15 km / 9 mi.).
+In the La Haute-Gaspésie sector, Mont-Saint-Pierre offers two trails you can climb to admire breathtaking views of a glacial valley and the St. Lawrence: the Delta trail (3 km / 2 mi.) and the Lynx trail (15 km / 9 mi.).
 A shuttle service is also available to take you to the Mont Jacques-Cartier sector of Parc national de la Gaspésie.

 For the more adventurous, the Uapishka Mountains are the perfect destination.
 (Uapishka means “always snowy rocky peaks” in the Innu language.)
-Also known as the Groulx Mountains, this mountain range includes about 30 peaks over 1000 metres (3300 feet) high and is located in the backcountry of Manicouagan, in Côte-Nord.
+Also known as the Groulx Mountains, this mountain range includes about 30 peaks over 1000 metres (3300 feet) high and is located in the backcountry of Manicouagan, in the region of Côte-Nord.
 Soak up breathtaking views of the “Eye of Québec,” one of the largest impact craters in the world, and enjoy unmarked hikes through several ecosystems in this territory.
-Located at the foot of the mountains, Station Uapishka offers visitors meals and lodging, in addition to providing logistical support for scientific research.
+Located at the foot of the mountains, the Station Uapishka offers visitors lodging with meals, in addition to providing logistical support for scientific research.
 Various activities are available on site during which you can appreciate the beautiful surrounding landscapes and the authenticity of the Innu culture.

 In the forest